 7.10.8 The Classification Working Group may make its Decisions by a majority.
-If the Head of Classification is part of the Classification Working Group, he or she may veto any Decision if he or she does not agree that the Diagnostic Information supports the conclusion that the Athlete has an Eligible Impairment.
+If the Head of Classification is part of the Classification Working Group, they may veto any Decision if they do not agree that the Diagnostic Information supports the conclusion that the Athlete has an Eligible Impairment.